- Progressive vs. American Family: Which one is the cheapest?

 Progressive vs. American Family: Rates for high-risk drivers

-Take a look at the table below for Progressive rates compared to American Family rates.
+Check the table below to see how Progressive rates compare to American Family rates.

 Type of violation | Progressive | American Family |